 - Projects that only involve the purchasing of land (without capital works as part of the project).

 - Projects that do not provide a substantial increase or improvement in public access to a frontline service or facility

 - Projects that previously received grant funding from ClubGRANTS Category 3 Fund (Note that this specifically refers to project funding rather than organisations that have previously received funding)

 Yes, you may submit an EOI for a project that you applied for funding in the 2013/14 funding round.
 However you may not apply for funding for projects that were successful and received grant funding from ClubGRANTS Category 3 Fund in 2013/14.

 The Australian Bureau of Statistics’ Socio-Economic Indexes for Areas (2011) broadly defines socio-economic advantage and disadvantage in terms of people’s access to material and social resources and their ability to participate in society.
 The Index of Relative Social Disadvantage provides a summary of variables indicating comparative disadvantage by ranking areas on a continuum from most disadvantaged to least disadvantaged.
 For more information see Australian Bureau of Statistics, Socio-Economic Indexes for Areas (SEIFA) Technical Paper (2011), p6.

-The ClubGRANTS Guidelines (2012) state that preference will be given to projects in regional and remote NSW.
+The Applicant Information Pack states that projects in regional and remote NSW will be highly regarded.
 What does this mean?